s9gf4ult/jfprrd/README.md

 # Just Fuckin Print RRD

 It does exactly what it names.
-By defalt it prints `DS=value` for all RRD files given in command line because `collectd` puts all its data to `value` datasource.
 It will be little smarter in future, maybe.

 ## Installation